-Asbestosis typically occurs 10 - 15 years following the commencement of exposure to asbestos and is dose related 3.
-Heavy asbestos exposure is predominately encountered among men, as most exposure is in the setting of construction, mining or ship / automotive industry.
+Asbestosis typically occurs 10-15 years following the commencement of exposure to asbestos and is dose related 3.
+Heavy asbestos exposure is predominantly encountered among men, as most exposures are occupational in the setting of construction, mining, or ship/automotive industries.

 There are no pathognomonic radiological features specific for asbestosis 1.
-Plain films may show may irregular opacities with a fine reticular pattern.
-Additional evidence of asbestos exposure such as calcified or non-calcified pleural plaques may be evident.
+Chest radiograph may show irregular opacities with a fine reticular pattern.
+Additional evidence of asbestos exposure such as calcified or noncalcified pleural plaques may be evident.

 Appearances of asbestosis vary with the duration and severity of the condition.
 Early manifestations are largely confined to the peripheral region of the lower zones and are subtle.
 They include:

 - centrilobular dot-like opacities: peribronchial fibrosis

 - intralobular linear opacities: reticulation